Monday, 18 April 2016

 Melting Moments just melt in the mouth

 There can be no better bake which typifies that ‘melt in the mouth’ sensation than Melting Moments.
 Jenny sent me a family favourite recipe from her Mum, Betty with the following message :

 You recently came to our Social History group in Chesterfield to give a talk on your grandmother's recipes which I enjoyed very much.
 It inspired me to look at an old exercise book of my Mum's and bake a few of her favourite recipes again.
 I do remember Mum making ‘Melting Moments’ and "helping" her.
 They were delicious, a sort of a cross between a biscuit and a bun; she used to put a cherry on the top of each one too.”

 1 tsp vanilla essence

 Meryl says : Betty used lard and margarine but I used butter instead.
 I preheated the oven to 180C/200F/Mark 4 which equals Grandma's term for 'moderate'.
-The decoration has to be a cherry on top just as Betty did.
+I put a cherry on top just as Betty did too.

 Many thanks to Jenny (and, of course, Betty) for this glorious memory box recipe.
-These biscuits make a scrumptious snack.
-I remember having them as a treat in a sandwich box - light as a feather.
+I remember having them as a treat in a sandwich box.
+They were as light as a feather.
 They’re perfect to bake with children too.
-Keep up the tradition and enjoy!
+Let's keep up the tradition!